Melanotaenia ajamaruensis (male) - photo© Laurent Pouyaud

 Distribution & Habitat

-M. ajamaruensis is a lake and stream dwelling rainbowfish found in relatively clear alkaline water, with abundant aquatic vegetation.
-Museum specimens were collected in March 1955 by Marinus Boeseman and his companions in the Ajamaru Lakes, a complex of lakes on the Ajamaru River in the centre of the Vogelkop Peninsula at the western extremity of New Guinea.
-The Ayamaru Lakes region is located about 120 km east-southeast of Sorong, at the headwaters of the Ayamaru River in a mountainous region of the Vogelkop Peninsula, West Papua.
+The Ajamaru Lakes region is located about 120 km east-southeast of Sorong, at the headwaters of the Ajamaru River in the centre of the Vogelkop Peninsula at the western extremity of New Guinea.
 The region contains a number of small freshwater lakes and associated marshes.
-The largest lake, Lake Ayamaru drains east via the other two lakes (Lake Hain and Lake Ajtinjo) into an upper tributary of the Kais River that eventually flows into the Ceram Sea to the south.
-Lake Uter is a very small lake situated at the headwaters of Lake Ajtinjo.
-The lakes are positioned centrally on the Ayamaru Plateau, a heavily karstified region.
+The largest lake, Lake Ajamaru drains east via Lake Hain (comprising two smaller lakes) into the Ajamaru River, an upper tributary of the Kais River that eventually flows into the Ceram Sea to the south.
+The lakes are positioned centrally on the Ajamaru Plateau, a heavily karstified region.
 The average elevation of the plateau is reported as 350 metres above sea level.
-The Ayamaru Plateau extends for 20-30 km to the south and south-west of the lakes before giving way to a broad zone of relict alluvial landforms dissected by wide flooded river valleys.
+The Ajamaru Plateau extends for 20-30 km to the south and south-west of the lakes before giving way to a broad zone of relict alluvial landforms dissected by wide flooded river valleys.

 Remarks

-This river is an old outlet to the western side of the lake, but does not flow into the lake.
-It is thought that it probably flowed into Lake Ayamaru some decades ago, but only connected today by subterranean outlets.
+The Kaliwensi River is an old outlet to the western side of the lake, but does not flow into the lake.
+It is thought that it may have flowed into Lake Ajamaru in the past, but is only connected today by subterranean outlets.
 There is no connection between the lake and the river and M. boesemani doesn't occur in the river.
-This is currently the only known location of M. ajamaruensis today and it is thought that they no longer exist in Lake Ajamaru.
-The colouration of M. ajamaruensis can be much more intense than that shown in the accompanying photograph; displaying a brilliant red to red-orange colour (L. Pouyaud 2009, pers. comm.).
+This was the only known location of M. ajamaruensis until 2013.
+In 2013 live specimens of M. ajamaruensis were collected for the aquarium hobby by Hans-Georg Evers and Jeffrey Christian from both the Kaliwensi and Soum rivers.

 Literature